 Support for Japanese Employees Working Overseas

-The Health Management Office has set up a global health support desk to provide consultation services and health-related information to Epson employees from Japan who are working overseas.
-Previously, occupational physicians and public health nurses visited Epson Group companies to help reduce mental and physical health risks, but due to the coronavirus pandemic, we have begun using an IT tool.
+We have set up a global health support desk to provide consultation services and health-related information to Epson employees from Japan who are working overseas.
+Previously, occupational physicians and public health nurses visited Epson Group companies to help reduce mental and physical health risks, but due to the coronavirus pandemic, we began using an IT tool.

 An occupational physician in charge of overseas provides information and education about the three priority diseases (HIV, malaria, and tuberculosis) to employees before they are transferred overseas.
-Materials that cover a broad range of mental and physical health risks are also posted on the company intranet and are available for viewing by all employees.
+Expats are provided with the same level of support to promote health as our employees in Japan.
+During the time they are stationed overseas, we regularly send them health-related information, conduct physical and mental health assessments, provide follow-up, and post information on the company intranet.

 Training in Life-Saving Procedures